 DGAP-News: Altaley Mining Corp

-Altaley Mining Corporation (TSXV: ATLY) (OTCQX: ATLYF) (FSE: TSGA) (the "Company" or "Altaley") is pleased to announce the release of its Q2 2022 financial results.
+Altaley Mining Corporation (TSXV: ATLY) (OTCQX: ATLYF) (FSE: TSGA) (the "Company" or "Altaley") is pleased to announce that Mr. Mike Struthers has been appointed to the position of Chief Executive Officer (“CEO”) and a Director of the Company.

 About Altaley Mining Corporation